Wakoma/docs/docs/index.md

 You can find the full list of current and upcoming services below.

 Questions/comments/collaboration?
-Feel free to join our [Discussion forums](https://forums.wakoma.co/), [Matrix Space](https://matrix.to/#/!JWutrWVlqsuiauWbPf:wakoma.net?via=wakoma.net), or email us at: info @ wakoma.co
+Feel free to join our [Discussion forums](https://forums.wakoma.co/), [Matrix Space](https://matrix.to/#/!JWutrWVlqsuiauWbPf:wakoma.net?via=wakoma.net), or email us at: info @ wakoma.co.